audacity/audacity/README.txt

  * Other Changes:
    * Upgraded the PortAudio library to v19 rev r1966.
 This gives Audacity Windows 10 support.
+   * Audacity.app (on mac) now contains effects and some other resources inside it rather than those resources being alongside it.
+So installation to /Applications/ is cleaner.
    * (macOS) Audacity 2.1.3 provides partial support for Sierra.
 Details at http://wiki.audacityteam.org/wiki/Partial_Support_for_Mac_Sierra_in_2.1.3